submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 Once the pull request is merged, it will trigger a CI job to create a [shipyard release](https://github.com/submariner-io/submariner-operator/releases) and build the Dapper base image.
-In addition, it creates pull requests in the projects that consume `shipyard` to pin them to the new version in preparation for the subsequent steps.
+In addition, it creates pull requests in the projects that consume `shipyard` to update them to the new version in preparation for the subsequent steps.

 On successful completion, the generated image version (`0.8.0`) should be available on Quay here: